-In connection with this offering, the Underwriters may overallot or effect transactions which stabilize or maintain the market price of the 2022C Bonds at a level above that which might otherwise prevail on the open market.
+In connection with this offering, the Underwriters may overallot or effect transactions which stabilize or maintain the market price of the 2022B Bonds at a level above that which might otherwise prevail on the open market.
 Such stabilizing, if commenced, may be discontinued at any time.
+The Underwriters may offer and sell 2022B Bonds to certain dealers and others at prices lower or yields higher than the offering prices or yields shown on the inside cover page hereof and such public offering prices or yields may be changed from time to time by the Underwriters.